BBC World News America

 BBC World News America is an American current affairs news program created by Garth Ancier and produced by BBC News, which premiered on October 1, 2007.
 Produced out of the BBC's Washington, D.C. bureau, Caitríona Perry and Sumi Somaskanda are the main presenters.
 Katty Kay – who originally appeared on the program through her role as a Washington-based correspondent for BBC News – served as the main presenter from 2011 to 2021, replacing original co-anchor Matt Frei.

 The program is broadcast worldwide on International feed of BBC News channel and, through an agreement with Washington's PBS member station, WETA-TV, is syndicated to PBS member stations and select non-commercial educational independent stations throughout the United States.
 Until June 2019, Los Angeles–based NCE station KCET handled this distribution.

 From its debut until March 25, 2011, the program was one-hour long, airing as a simulcast on BBC America in the United States and BBC News internationally, with the first half-hour (on tape delay) being shown overnights on the BBC News in the United Kingdom.
 The program was reduced to a half-hour broadcast on March 28, 2011, and was removed from BBC America.
 On October 31, 2016, the program returned to the BBC News Channel after a five-year absence, and currently airs on the channel at 21:30 GMT for one week in November and one or two weeks in March between when the clocks change in the UK and the US.

 From June 11 to July 26, 2018, Monday to Thursday, when BST was in effect, the first half-hour edition was temporarily broadcast for viewers around the world except in North and South America.
 Then from August 2018, the usual full-hour edition resumed global distribution.

 After the domestic BBC News channel and BBC World News merged on 3 April 2023, BBC World News America continues to be broadcast at 22:00 UK time only on the international feed, while the domestic UK feed simulcasts the BBC News at Ten and Newsnight.
 However, it has since continued to broadcast on the UK feed on 23:00 UK time after a schedule change which saw the programme move to 22:00-00:00BST.

+Since 2025, it has been broadcast in two blocks one airing from 22:00–22:30 and the second 23:00–00:00, Monday–Thursday 23:00–23:30 on a Friday, with an edition of Newsnight between 22:30 – 23:00.
+On Friday a recorded version of The President's Path, presented by Caitríona Perry and Sumi Somaskanda, reviewing the US political news airs between 23:30–00:00.